benc-uk/smilr/README.md

  - Using serverless technology to support or provide services
  - Use of an open source application stack such as Angular and Node.js
  - RESTful API design
- - The Actor model as an alternative to a traditonal data model
+ - The Actor model as an alternative to a traditional data model

 ---